cngroves/interface_bas/draft-groves-core-bas.md

 The client then creates a binding (e.g. an Observe) with the collection indicating the required binding attributes (e.g. "gt", "lt" etc.) and to which sub-resource these apply through the use of the "bas" binding attribute containing a URI-path.

+A client may create multiple bindings for the collection.
+When using Observe a client may use mutliple GET Observes with different queury parameters.
+Each observation is identified through the use of different Tokens.

 If the server determines that the "bas" attribute contains an unknown URI-path then it responds with response code 4.04 "Not Found".

 State sychronisation occurs when the sub-resource (item) value meets the conditions indicated by the binding attributes.
 When state synchronisation occurs the collection resource (including sub-resources) will be synchronised.